Logo

 Developed, edited, and introduced by John Minck.

-On the late Marc Mislanghe's personal HP Memory Project site, which is now operated by Ken Kuhn.
+On the independent HP Memory Project site, operated by Ken Kuhn with John Minck.

 Helping each other with life after HP and HPE: Website Index Forums